David N. Campbell

-David Campbell (born November 4, 1941) is an American technology executive, corporate board member, and the founder of All Hands and Hearts, nonprofit natural disaster response and rebuild organization.
-In 1997, he was appointed as the president of BBN Technologies of Cambridge, Mass. by then-president Bill Clinton.
-Campbell has also served as a member of the Board of Directors of public companies Tektronix, M&T Bank, MRO Software, and Gibraltar Industries; as Trustee at both Niagara University and SUNY-Buffalo; as Chairman for civic organizations including Roswell Park Comprehensive Cancer Center Council, the Buffalo United Way campaign, the Erie County IDA, and the Buffalo Chamber of Commerce.
+David Campbell (born November 4, 1941) is an American technology executive, corporate board member, and the founder of All Hands and Hearts, a nonprofit natural disaster response and rebuild organization.
+In 1997, while president of BBN Technologies of Cambridge, Mass., he was appointed by then-president Bill Clinton to the Advisory Committee to the President's Commission on Critical Infrastructure Protection.
+Campbell also was CEO of public companies Computer Task Group and Xpedior, and as a member of the Board of Directors of public companies Tektronix, M&T Bank, MRO Software, and Gibraltar Industries; as Trustee at both Niagara University and SUNY-Buffalo; as chairman for civic organizations including Roswell Park Comprehensive Cancer Center Council, the Buffalo United Way campaign, the Erie County IDA, and the Buffalo Chamber of Commerce.